Kratom for Ailments

-In this article, I want to go in-depth about using kratom for the treatment of ailments and diseases.
+In this article, I want to go in-depth about using kratom powder and kratom products for the treatment of ailments.
 This will surely prove as a useful resource for those suffering from chronic illnesses or diseases.
 Especially for those illnesses that cannot otherwise be resolved with the use of traditional pharmaceuticals.
 There is nothing worse than already being sick, much less adding side effects from pharmaceuticals without ever resolving the initial illness.

 Kratom: Nature’s Adversary to Sickness

 Genesis 1:29 says, “And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.”
 Whether you are spiritual or agnostic, this verse holds the key to our wellness while living this temporary life.
 Our creator never intended for HIS complex and intricately designed creations to be held captive by illness and debilitating disease.
 In fact, our creator never wanted the pharmaceutical industry to hold the keys over sickness and health.
 Strong’s exhaustive concordance of the Bible translates the word “sorcery” from the original Greek word “pharmakon.”
 It gives the definition as: a drug i.e. a spell-giving potion, a druggist or pharmacist, a poisoner.